MEGA 2025

 - Accounting Insights: Quality Management Standards

-Paul Brown joined the FICPA in November 1992 and is the Director of Technical Services for the Florida Institute of CPAs (FICPA).
+Paul Brown joined the FICPA in November 1992 and is the VP of Professional and Technical Standards for the Florida Institute of CPAs (FICPA).
 One of Paul's main duties is to serve as the technical reviewer in Florida for the American Institute of Certified Public Accountants (AICPA) Peer Review Program.
 The program administers approximately 350 reviews annually in Florida and oversees approximately 90 peer reviewers.
 Paul also assists members in the areas of professional ethics and professional standards.
 As part of his role in the peer review program Paul has previously been an instructor and author of continuing education programs for the AICPA and FICPA, for which he had received several outstanding discussion leader and author awards.
 Paul serves on the AICPA's Peer Review Standards Task Force, Technical Reviewers Advisory Task Force to the Peer Review Board and serves as staff liaison to two committees of the FICPA.

 The QMS session will provide attendees with an overview of the new Quality Management Standards.
 The session will cover the difference from the extant QC standards and go into detail of the significant highlights of the new standards.
 Knowledge Level: Intermediate